sontung/GTG_robot/README.md

 Mobile robot with Intel Galileo

+## 8th Mar, 2015

+Intel Galileo has its own voltage regulator.
+So any voltage from 7 to 12 can be used to feed it.

 ## 15th Feb, 2015

 An update on what causes the sensor problem.
 That is the motor shield, when the shield is disattached